 A1.
-If you are a freelance performer / entertainer such as a dancer, singer, comedian, musician, magician and guest relation officer (GRO), you are considered as a self-employed person and liable to be registered if your turnover exceeds the prescribed threshold.
+If you are a freelance performer/entertainer such as a dancer, singer, comedian, musician, magician and guest relation officer (GRO), you are considered as a self-employed person and liable to be registered if your turnover exceeds the prescribed threshold.

-Any fee charged for services provided by you is subject to GST.
+Any fee charged for services provided by you is subject to GST at a standard rate.